-Ham And Swiss Brunch Delight is a spectacular way to enjoy a special breakfast casserole be it at the holidays, a church or office potluck parties or casual weekend brunches with the family.
+Ham and Swiss Brunch Casserole is a spectacular way to enjoy a special breakfast casserole be it at the holidays, a church or office potluck parties or casual weekend brunches with the family.
 A generous drizzle of pure maple syrup is guaranteed to take it over-the-top..

 Make-Ahead Dishes Take the Stress out of the Morning Rush